 That’ll do it.
 Someone will fish them out when they break the surface.

 A crowd of merpeople gathered around the ring of standing stones raised just beyond the edge of their huts.
-Their copper scales glimmered in the water, translucent webbing joined sharp-clawed fingers and toes into fins, and small, dark eyes watched him approach.
+Their copper scales glimmered in the water, translucent webbing joined sharp-clawed fingers and toes into fins, and small, dark eyes tracked his approach.

 Intelligent enough, but not overly friendly.
-Harry recalled Salazar’s recollection with some unease.
-Godric said he befriended them, but I distinctly recall him needing to have tridents pulled out of him on several occasions.
+Harry recalled Salazar’s words with some unease.

 Twelve black monoliths sat in a ring around a stone altar decorated with pieces of red and white coral and long, thin, sharp-fanged skulls.
 The furthest three stone pillars bore human figures enshrouded in the faint red glow of Harry’s fading revealing charm.